SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/README.md

 <details>
 <summary>Summary</summary>

-Here we are installing Yosys,Iverilog,GTKWave, MAGIC,OpenLane,OPENSTA which are needed tools for ahead coursework.
+Here we are installing Yosys, Iverilog, GTKWave, MAGIC, OpenLane, OPENSTA which are needed tools for ahead coursework.
 </details>

 <details>